Logius-standaarden/API-Design-Rules/DesignRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         Old versions must remain available for a limited and fixed deprecation period.
+         Old versions MUST remain available for a limited and fixed deprecation period.
       </dd>
       <dt>Rationale</dt>
       <dd>
-         When releasing a new major API version, the old version must remain available for a limited and fixed deprecation period.
+         When releasing a new major API version, the old version MUST remain available for a limited and fixed deprecation period.
 Offering a deprecation period allows clients to carefully plan and execute the migration from the old to the new API version, as long as they do this prior to the end of the deprecation period.
-A maximum of 2 major API versions may be published concurrently.
+A maximum of 2 major API versions MAY be published concurrently.
       </dd>
       <dt>Implications</dt>
 	  <dd id="implications"></dd>